Ryabn/countdown-timer.js/README.md

     let timer = new cdtimer(divName, date);
 }
 ```
-Keep in mind that divName can be anything as long as there is the corresponding html tag that has that id.
+####  Note: the divName does not have to be timer-main, it can be anything you want.
+Just make sure that that html tag exists in the html file.

-The date needs to be a date object using the javascript built-in date class.
+#### The date needs to be a date object using the javascript built-in date class.

 ## Styling your own countdown